rethomics/behavr/README.md

     ## 2:  4         d   F 300
     ## 3:  5         e   F  21

-Note that this does not alter the metadata, it shows a filtered copy.
+Note that this does not alter the metadata, it only shows a filtered copy.

-Most importantly, we can alter the metadata inline, for instance compute new columns (meta-variables).
+More importantly, we can alter the metadata inline, for instance compute new columns (i.e. meta-variables).
 Here, we combine `sex` and `condition` as a `treatment`:

 ``` r
 dt[, treatment:=interaction(condition,sex), meta=T]